 robocopy C:\test D:\test

-Check the target directory, you’ll find the files have been backed up successfully.
-If you add or modify files in source directory later and run Robocopy again, the changed and newly added files will be synchronized to the destination.
+Verify the target directory, where you'll find that the files have been backed up successfully.
+If you add or modify files in the source directory later and run Robocopy again, the changed and newly added files will be synchronized to the destination.

-You could enrich your Robocopy incremental backup script with practical switches.
+You can further enhance your Robocopy incremental backup script with useful switches.

 *You can use other parameters, like /s (include subdirectories), /z (copy files in restartable mode), /np (don't display percentage of copied files) and so on.
 You could combine Robocopy incremental backup with switches you need.